-Aromatherapy comprises highly concentrated aromatic oils that are distilled from different plants, fruits, wood and roots and then mixed with carrier oils which comprise pure vegetable oils such as almond or grapeseed oil.
-For centuries people have derived therapeutic benefits from aromatherapy to both their physical and psychological wellbeing.
+Aromatherapy comprises highly concentrated aromatic oils that are distilled from different plants, fruits, wood, and roots and then mixed with carrier oils which comprise pure vegetable oils such as almond or grapeseed oil.
+For centuries people have derived therapeutic benefits from aromatherapy for both their physical and psychological wellbeing.
 For maximum benefit, ensure that the essential oils you purchase contain no chemical or artificial ingredients.

 There are many ways to use essential oils for their fragrance and balancing properties.

 The easiest and most effective method to use essential oils is to breathe the pure oil in deeply, straight from the bottle.

 An aroma diffuser is a small container that is filled with water and heated usually by a candle.
 By adding a few drops of essential oil to the water in the bowl of an aroma diffuser the aromatic vapors of the essential oils are diffused as the water is heated.
 It is a great way to freshen the air in a room and definitely sets the mood you are trying to create.

 Add several drops of essential oil to the bathtub water, stirring the water to mix the oils evenly.
 Baths are particularly good because it benefits the senses as the vapors are inhaled as well as the skin that absorbs the oils.